slevithan/awesome-regex/README.md

 *A brief glossary of regular expression terms as used in this list.*

-- **Regex engine:** Software that parses and executes regular expressions, often built into a programming language (synonym: implementation).
+- **Regex engine:** Software that parses and executes regular expressions, either built into a programming language or as a standalone library (synonym: implementation).
 - **Regex flavor:** A unique set of regex syntax and behavior.
-Basic syntax is typically shared across flavors, but more advanced features often vary, sometimes in subtle ways.
+Basic syntax is typically shared across flavors, but more advanced features often vary, sometimes in subtle or incompatible ways.
 A flavor might be shared across multiple implementations or programming languages.
   - Ex: The “JavaScript” flavor is defined by the ECMAScript spec; implemented by multiple engines (V8, etc.).
   - Ex: The “PCRE” flavor is the PCRE2 library, used by numerous programming languages and tools.
   - Ex: Ruby changed its regex implementation twice from version 1.8 ➜ 1.9 ➜ 2.0, so each used a distinct flavor.
 The Ruby 2.0+ flavor is referred to here as either “Ruby” or “Onigmo” (the underlying regex library).